 As we approached our twentieth year, God opened up to us a whole new area of ministry, once again as a practical response to an urgent need.
 The Message had been working with young offenders in prisons around the North West since around 2004, following a desire to reach the most damaged and most damaging young people – those behind bars or at risk of reoffending.
 This developed as a successful partnership with Youth For Christ, becoming known as Reflex.

-Our Manchester-based Reflex team works in four prisons and young offenders institutions across the North West, mainly with young offenders between the ages of 18 and 21, with work spanning first-contact detached work on the prison wings, Alpha and discipleship courses in association with prison chaplaincies, and resettlement.
+Our Manchester-based prisons team works in four prisons and young offenders institutions across the North West, mainly with young offenders between the ages of 18 and 21, with work spanning first-contact detached work on the prison wings, Alpha and discipleship courses in association with prison chaplaincies, and resettlement.

-Every year, hundreds of men and women were finding new life in Christ through Reflex’s work.
+Every year, hundreds of men and women were finding new life in Christ through our work.
 However, in too many cases vulnerable young men and women were leaving prison with little or no support.
 Despite the team’s best efforts to connect them to churches, with no hope of a job and in some cases no safe place to live, too many new believers were ending up back in their old criminal lifestyles.

 It started to become a regular occurrence to hear of these most broken, dysfunctional and previously thoroughly bad young people praying for their friends and leading them to Christ in their cells.
 We’d even heard of some quite remarkable miracles taking place.
 But of course the hard part comes when it is time for their release.
 It was desperate to see so many of them sent to live in totally inappropriate hostels, back to chaotic home lives or even on to the streets.
 As a result many of them ended up falling back into their old lives of addiction and crime when we knew God wanted something so much better for them.